sumanjs/suman/README.md

 * Stick to Node core modules
 * Unlike AVA, you don't need to transpile with Babel if you don't want to: _as ES6 generators + Promises can give you the same coding patterns as ES7 async/await_
-* Use streaming APIs when possible and reasonable
 * Provide a full-featured, non-dumbed-down API that's easy to get started with, and both powerful and intuitive to use over the long-run.
 * Listen to what the community wants.
 * Leverage Javascript's strengths (ahem *closures*)
 * Don't be lazy.
 * As Suman is a command line application, we can utilize a more functional programming style
-* Details matter*
+* Details matter, and developer experience matters most.

 # &#9658; Suman features in detail: